1outsyde/outsyde-backend/replit.md

 - **Verified Reviews** implemented - only customers with completed bookings can review
 - Reviews table added with booking verification fields
 - Stripe routes for checkout and subscription management
+- **Real-time Chat** implemented with WebSocket server
+- Chat database tables (conversations, messages) with read tracking
+- REST API endpoints for chat history and conversation management
+- WebSocket integrated with JWT authentication for mobile apps
+- Frontend chat UI with conversation list and message interface

 ## User Preferences
 - Golden yellow color scheme for branding